-Remember, around 70% of millennial customers say they’re influenced by the recommendations of peers when it comes to making buying decisions.
+In fact, around 70% of millennial customers say they’re influenced by the recommendations of peers when it comes to making buying decisions.

-Remember, when you include influencer endorsements, it’s important to choose someone who’s relevant to your industry.
+When you include influencer endorsements, it’s important to choose someone who’s relevant to your industry.
 Just adding a famous face to the mix isn’t enough.

 For instance, if you’re selling a social media marketing tool, it makes sense to reach out to niche influencers like Jeff Bullas or Neil Patel.

 Don’t just look for someone who you consider to be “famous,” think about who will appeal to your audience.

 Sumo understands this well and doesn’t just restrict themselves to testimonials from ordinary users, they specifically feature testimonials from big influencers in the blogging space that their typical prospects all recognize and aspire to be.
 Influencers exactly like Pat Flynn.

 Finally, you’ll be ready to inspire action from your audience.
 This means a lot more than simply creating the right call-to-action or offer for your campaign.